 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Growing and Care

-It is endemic to a small area of the coastal mountains of south-eastern Brazil where its natural habitat is moist forest.
+Schlumbergera russelliana is endemic to a small area of south-eastern Brazil's coastal mountains, where it grows in moist forests.

 - Back to genus Schlumbergera

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.